NicoloCavalli95horses/KMS-web-testing/content/01 Notes/prototype pollution.md

 ```

 Use `Object.freeze()` to prevent any changes to the prototype (it is possible to freeze the prototype directly) [[(Hakim, 2023)]]
+- only immediate properties get freezed, not nested objects [[(Katulanda, Henaka Arachchi, et al., 2023)]]

 External prototype pollution could be considered a form of code-injection (see [[XSS (cross site scripting)]])

 A popular JavaScript utility library, Lodash, implements input filtering to injection sinks against prototype defining keywords, such as __proto__, constructor, and prototype [[(Hakim, 2023)]]

+---
 ## References
 - https://learn.snyk.io/lesson/prototype-pollution/
 - [[(Anastasia, Stamatia, 2024)]]
 - [[(Hoffman, 2024)]]
 - [[(Hakim, 2023)]]
+- Discussed in [[(Katulanda, Henaka Arachchi, et al., 2023)]] in the context of using ML to detect HTTPS-based malware transmission